-- any individuals classified by UPHS as leased employees; - any individuals who are covered by, and participating in, another tax-qualified retirement plan of a Participating Employer or any related organization (including, without limitation, persons participating in the Retirement Allowance Plan of the University of Pennsylvania, the Tax Deferred Retirement Plan of the University of Pennsylvania (which is composed of both the University of Pennsylvania Matching Plan and the University of Pennsylvania Basic Plan), the Supplemental Retirement Annuity Plan of the University of Pennsylvania, the Retirement Allowance Plan for the University of Pennsylvania, and the University of Pennsylvania Fraternal Order of Police, Pennsylvania Lodge 113, Defined Benefit Retirement Plan, but excluding the UPHS Retirement Contribution Plan); and - any individuals who are nonresident aliens with no U.S. income.
+- any individuals covered by a collective bargaining agreement, if the collective bargaining agreement does not provide for coverage under the Plan; - any individuals who are residents, fellows, attending physicians, "house staff," interns, or students, or whose employment is incidental to their educational program with the Participating Employer; - any individuals who are covered by, and participating in, another tax-qualified retirement plan of a Participating Employer or any related organization (including, without limitation, persons participating in the Retirement Allowance Plan of the University of Pennsylvania, the Tax Deferred Retirement Plan of the University of Pennsylvania (which is composed of both the University of Pennsylvania Matching Plan and the University of Pennsylvania Basic Plan), the Supplemental Retirement Annuity Plan of the University of Pennsylvania, and the University of Pennsylvania Fraternal Order of Police, Pennsylvania Lodge 113, Defined Benefit Retirement Plan, but excluding the 403(b) Retirement Savings Plan); - any individuals who are nonresident aliens with no U.S. income; and - any other individuals in a category of employees designated by a Participating Employer as being excluded from coverage under the Plan.